Order Line 0330 123 4123

 Smooth and easy to paint with, easy to clean.

-Short pile and smooth foam rollers perform well on flat surfaces (like newly plastered walls).
+These perform well on flat surfaces (such as newly plastered walls)

-Sheepskin rollers have an extra long pile and are great very rough surfaces.
+These have an extra long pile and are well-suited for very rough surfaces.

-Always wash new rollers before use to remove any manufacturing residue or dust.
+Always wash new rollers and brushes before use to remove any manufacturing residue or dust.

 You’re now ready to prepare the walls and woodwork.

-Wait for the paint to dry (follow manufacturers instructions) before applying the next coat.
+Always follow the manufacturer's instructions and allow the paint to dry before applying the next coat.
 If you can, leave doors and windows open to aid ventilation.

-Wickes Pink To White paint is a fantastic way of making sure you get the best coverage.
-It’s almost impossible to paint white on white without missing a patch here and there, but this remarkable paint goes on pink and dries white, so you can easily see any areas you might have missed.
+Use Pink To White Emulsion to ensure you get the best coverage.
+It’s almost impossible to paint white on white without missing a patch but this paint goes on pink and dries white so you can easily see any areas you might have missed.